Vorkharium/vorkharium.github.io/_posts/2024-11-16-THM-Steel-Mountain-Write-up.md

 <SNIP>
 ```

-Note: Its always worth to analyze the code to see how a exploit works.
+Note: Its always worth to analyze the code to see how the exploit works.

 In this case, we also noticed that the exploit uses python2.